opsschool/curriculum/package_management_101.rst

 What is a package manager?
 ==========================
 High level overview.
-Mention that most flavours of Unix have their own way of managing packages, but at their core they all follow the similar principles (install/uninstall packages, keep track of what is installed, etc).
+Mention that most flavors of Unix have their own way of managing packages, but at their core they all follow the similar principles (install/uninstall packages, keep track of what is installed, etc).

 RPM and YUM (RedHat, CentOS, Fedora, Scientific Linux)
 ===========================================================
-Some text about what RPM is, what YUM is, and how they both provide two halfs of the same function.
+Some text about what RPM is, what YUM is, and how they both provide two halves of the same function.

 Installing packages